JasonTPatterson/homelab/README.md

         └── Gigabit LAN → Raspberry Pi 4
 ```

 **DNS:** Router DHCP pushes `192.168.1.139` as the upstream DNS resolver for every device on the network.
 All queries pass through Pi-hole before forwarding to upstream resolvers.
-Custom `.home` local DNS records served via Pi-hole for internal service discovery.
+Custom .home DNS records served via Pi-hole for internal service discovery

 **VPN:** Tailscale exit node enables full tunnel remote access — all traffic routes through the Pi from any device, anywhere.